kkinnear/zprint/doc/options/constantpairs.md

 `sci`, the small Clojure interpreter.
-Thus, any user-defined functions are defined using a large subset of the available Clojure function, specifically excepting any functions that can be used to operation outside of the sandbox provided by the `sci` interpreter.
+Thus, any user-defined functions are defined using a large subset of the available Clojure function, specifically excepting any functions that can be used to operate outside of the sandbox provided by the `sci` interpreter.

 See [this discussion](./optionfns.md) for more information on user-defined functions and using `sci`.